The Nation’s only preparedness summit dedicated to advancing the use of location-enabled decision support technology and data.

 - NAPSG Foundation Hosted Reception for the 2017 Awards for Excellence in Public Safety GIS

 - Keynote Speakers

-- Functional Exercise & Stress Test to validate your ability to develop and apply GIS-based tools for decision support in a disaster scenario
+- Functional Exercise & Stress Test to validate your ability to develop and apply technology-enabled capabilities for decision support in a flood incident scenario

 - Hot Wash and Debrief to develop strategies for implementing skills gained, best practices, tools, and resources discussed over the three days